 Comments Received in Objection: Officer Technical Comment: Health and Safety Health and safety impacts resulting in conflict of the Short Term Dwelling and long term residence.
-The proposed Short Term Dwelling is not expected to have any negative impact on the health and safety of the permanent residences.
-The Management Plan provides for a range of checks to be carried out for potential tenants prior to being able to book the Short Term Dwelling.
-All complaints will be investigated, documented and rectified.
 These processes also ensure that neighbours are provided with the owner's/operator's contact number who will be available 24 hours.
 Sense of Community Reduce community vibe where the neighbours support each other resulting in a negative impact on the community.
 It is acknowledged that the proposed Short Term Dwelling use may have some impact on the surrounding sense of community, but it is expected to be minimal in this instance, given the scale of the use.